 Few houses nowadays can cause our brows to rise and our jaws to drop; one might say we’ve pretty much seen it all by now.
-Yet there are some architectural gems that only get more impressive with time and even after decades have past, leave us in awe with their masterful design.
+Yet there are some architectural gems that only get more impressive with time and even after decades have passed, leave us in awe with their masterful design.

 Frank Lloyd Wright’s Ennis House is definitely one of those gems.
 Nearly 100 years after it was built, the building still manages to fascinate us, and Hollywood can’t seem to get enough of it.

 The actual location was reportedly only used in the scene in which Deckard drives up to the motor court, but the Ennis House definitely became famous after making its appearance in the 1982 movie.

 But the unique structure, built entirely from concrete blocks and reminiscent of ancient Mayan architecture, is so much more than just the Blade Runner house.
 So let’s take a closer look at how the legendary architect brought it to life.

 Turning granite into gold: How Frank Lloyd Wright built the Ennis House

 The strange, monumental-looking mansion perched on a hilltop in Los Feliz at 2607 Glendower Avenue was built in 1924 for Charles and Mabel Ennis.

 Frank Lloyd Wright designed the house in a Mayan Revival style, evidently inspired by the ancient Maya temples.

 The architect employed a rather unusual technique to erect the house, using 27,000 perforated and patterned decomposed granite blocks, reportedly inspired by the Puuc architecture in Uxmal.